God of War (2005 video game): Development

 Sony's Santa Monica Studio began development of God of War in 2002, under the working title Dark Odyssey, and unveiled it two years later at SCEA Santa Monica Gamers' Day 2004.
 Game director and creator David Jaffe said that while the idea for God of War was his own, the concept owed a debt to Capcom because he had played Onimusha and said "let's do that with Greek Mythology".
-He was inspired in part by the 1981 feature film, Clash of the Titans, saying, "the real high concept for me was ... merging it with Heavy Metal magazine".
+He was inspired in part by the 1981 film Clash of the Titans, saying, "the real high concept for me was ... merging it with Heavy Metal magazine".
 He said he liked both "the kids stuff ... with Greek Mythology" and the idea of adding more adult themes such as sex and violence.
 The development team gave themselves "lots of freedom" to modify the myths, and Jaffe said they took the "coolest aspects of the subject" and wrote a story using those elements.
 Director of visual development and lead concept artist, Charlie Wen, drew inspiration from classic films like Clash of the Titans as well as more contemporary films, such as Gladiator (2000), for tonal inspiration to lead the visual design of Kratos, other characters, and the world of God of War.

 The game uses Santa Monica's Kinetica engine, which they developed for their previous game, Kinetica (2001).
 For God of War, Jaffe said the creative team's goal was to "make the player feel brutal, letting their inner beast free and just going nuts".
 He also said the game's combat system would have an unparalleled degree of freedom.
 The team designed two systems of combat: a "macro" system, which gives players the choice between normal combat, magical attacks, or using the QTE feature to kill a foe; and a "micro" system, where players press a sequence of buttons to perform different attacks.
 The developers said there would be 15 to 25 different attacks with the player's main weapon in the final game, with a free-form combo system that would allow players to combine moves in almost any order.
 The gameplay was described "as merging the action of Devil May Cry with the puzzle-solving of Ico" and that players would be able to "sunder enemies with a single move, such as by ripping them in half".
 Santa Monica designed different types of puzzles for the game, including self-contained ones that incorporate up to three rooms of the game, and global puzzles that spread across four or five areas.
 Jaffe compared the game to the popular Prince of Persia series—which also incorporates puzzle and platforming elements—and said that while each puzzle in that series is a slight variation of the last, "each puzzle in God of War is its own beast".
 According to Eurogamer, the gameplay of Capcom's 1989 arcade game Strider was also a vital influence on God of War.